Content writing for your website is actually really simple.

 Pro tip – use tools like SEMRush to see what keywords your competitors use!

 - Hyperlink everything!Got your information from somewhere?
+Link it!

 It’s just good internet ethics.
 It also helps your article appear more solid and authoritative, which means better ranking!

 - Use the Skyscraper techniqueThe skyscraper technique is simple, but it’s not easy.
 The purpose of it is to create an article that’s the most informative, most accurate, most epic resource out there, something that will give your readers no reason to search for information elsewhere (like the one that you’re reading now!).